appwrite/demos-for-functions/dart/translate_text/README.md

 # Translate text from one language to another
-A sample python Cloud Function for translating text from one language to another using google translate API.
+A sample Dart Cloud Function for translating text from one language to another using google translate API.

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.